-The positive factors include a culture of high expectations, the use of high yield instructional strategies, data driven and research based instructional strategies including a new math series and an additional block of math instruction in fifth grade.
-Another contributing factor is school based student support, such as Therapeutic Day Treatment and NRVCS in school counseling.
+The positive factors include a culture of high expectations, the use of high yield instructional strategies, data driven and research based instructional strategies including a new math series and reading series.
+Additionally, all students have access to a personal chromebook.
+Teachers were trained in the online platform Canvas and have access to Virtual Virginia to supplement instruction.
+Another contributing factor is school based student support provided by NRVCS in school counseling.

 The negative factors include student issues related to poverty and socioeconomics as well as social emotional issues.
-Budget restrictions reduced Title I teachers from 3 to 2.5.
+Budget restrictions reduced Title I teachers from 2.5 to 2.
 Additionally our EL population continues to increase each year.

 Budget Implications: At several family engagement activities, children's books are given to students.
+Title I supports two full time teachers and one part time Title I tutor.

-Benchmark/Evaluation: The assessment tools that were used to determine strengths and weaknesses at Riverlawn Elementary School were the SOL testsgiven one time in the spring, and the PALS assessment used at the beginning, mid-year, and end of the year.
+Benchmark/Evaluation: The assessment tools that were used to determine strengths and weaknesses at Riverlawn Elementary School were the SOL tests-given one time in the spring, and the PALS assessment used at the beginning, mid-year, and end of the year.

-Title I teachers help organize 10 parent and family engagement activities per school year.
+Title I teachers help organize The One Book One School parent and family engagement activities per school year.